 Discover things to do

-Once a user has unearthed a city they’d like to discover, we can start building the front-end experience to list all the activities within the location.
+Once a user has found a city they’d like to discover via your Tripadvisor clone, we can start building the front-end experience to list all the activities within the location.

 On our city page, we’ll start by creating a navigation event from the things to do button.